Types of Property Liens in Texas & What You Should Know

 Mechanic’s Lien

-A mechanic’s lien can be attached to your property if a contractor or mechanic performs work on your property and is not paid for it.
+A mechanic’s lien can be attached to your property if a contractor or mechanic performs work on it and is not paid.
 Some examples include a mechanic repairing your car or a contractor installing a furnace in your home.
-If you do not pay the service provider and you sell the property, the lien serves as a security interest and will allow the creditor to claim a portion of the proceeds from the sale of the property in order to pay off the debt you owe.
+If you do not pay the service provider and sell the property, the lien serves as a security interest and will allow the creditor to claim a portion of the proceeds from the sale of the property to pay off the debt you owe.
 If a mechanic’s lien is placed on real property, it may delay or inhibit the sale of the property until the debt is paid and the lien is removed.

 Mortgage/ Deed of Trust Liens